Gamemaster-007/SE_Project/README.md

 # Big Little Township
-    -Our Game is designed to bring awareness to the user about how an Ecosystem gets affected due to human actions, and allow the user understand the importance of managing those issues to make the Ecosystem stable.
+  Our Game is designed to bring awareness to the user about how an Ecosystem gets affected due to human actions, and allow the user understand the importance of managing those issues to make the Ecosystem stable.
     1. User plays the role of a Mayor, who manages all the activities that take part in an Ecosystem containing - farm, forest, ocean, city, industry, factories.
     2. User has to grow crops in the fields present in farms and can also buy crops from the Farmers Market present in farms.
     3. The people of the city have some needs like food, waste disposal etc..